hipniusF/ml-problems/README.md

-# ML Problems
+# ML Things
-Collection of ML problems with their tries.

-And papers with my personal implementation.
+Collection of ML problems and papers with personal implementation.